How to Request Department of Pesticide Regulation Public Records

 We will let you know about any fees in advance and you must pay them before we can provide the requested records.
 (To reduce costs, you may wish to ask to inspect the records first to reduce the material you want copied.
 If you wish, you may bring in a portable copier and make your own copies.)

-If the information you request is available electronically and you want it on a CD or by e-mail, the file(s) can be sent at no cost.
+If the information you request is available electronically, the file(s) can be made available via NextRequest at no cost.

 When Will DPR Respond to my Records Request?

-Government agencies have 10 days from the date a request is received to tell you what documents they will provide, and what documents they will not, and why.
-DPR must also give you an estimate of when the records will be available.
-In certain cases (for example, the request is for "voluminous" files, requires consultation with another agency, is for records held off-site, or other circumstances defined in Government Code 6253), an agency can, with written notice to the requestor, give itself another 14 days to respond.
+DPR responds to requests for public records through its public records portal (NextRequest).
+Pursuant to Government Code section 7922.535, DPR will determine whether it has disclosable records within 10 days from receipt of a request.
+In certain cases (for example, the request is for “voluminous” files, requires consultation with another agency, is for records held off-site, or other circumstances defined in Government Code 7922.535(c)), an agency can, with written notice to the requestor, give itself another 14 days to respond.

 How Soon Will I Get the Records?